jfodera/Syncboard/documentation/READMEs/joeDocs/README.md

    - change over to VM URL's
    - set to true when on VM: cookie: { secure: false }

+# App Conventions/Descriptions
+   - Class data would be scrapped from somewhere so that the professor doesn't have to hardcode that in.
+   - then when a user signs up, the class data is checked for their rin, if that is

 # Things I learned/Citations :
    - Viewport width= based off of the visible area of the web browser
    - https://fullcalendar.io/